kovidgoyal/calibre/manual/sub_groups.rst

 .. image:: images/sg_cc.jpg
     :align: center

 Then after restarting calibre, you must tell calibre that the column is to be treated as a hierarchy.
-Go to :guilabel:`Preferences -> Look and Feel -> Tag browser` and enter the lookup name "#genre" into the "Categories with hierarchical items" box.
-Press Apply, and you are done with setting up.
+Go to :guilabel:`Preferences -> Look & feel -> Tag browser` and enter the lookup name "#genre" into the "Categories with hierarchical items" box.
+Press :guilabel:`Apply`, and you are done with setting up.

 .. image:: images/sg_pref.png
     :align: center